sshchicago/admin/general/minutes/2024-02-14_genbod_meeting.md

 - Third Friday Art Night - February 16
 - Board Game Day - February 17
-  - Time and details TBD
+  - 10AM
   - A Phil-Andrew-Rae collab
 - Hackerspace's 12th Birthday Party - March 2
-  - Details TBD
+  - Details TBD - 7PM?
-- Sewing Class - March 3?
+- Sewing Class Level 1 Repeat - March 3

 ## Interest Groups

 - Solar Eclipse Baloon Team
+  - Just received a Raspberry Pi 5
 - Ham Radio Interest Group
+  - Andrew is taking both tests!

 # Business

+- Proposal to Increase NEBP Cost Reimbursement Fund to $5000 (Jeff C)
+  - Voting Feb 21
+  - The money is not being spent, just borrowed before NEBP reimburses us
+  - Fund closes out in May, returning funds to available pool
 - Proposal to Create Discretionary Budgets for Area Captains (Jeff C)
-  - Voting delayed to next week as it is being updated
+  - Voting delayed to Feb 21
   - Now revised to $250 per area per fiscal year and now including the back yard in scope - $1000 total
   - Revision to guidelines separating this from Supply and Maintenance funds to be developed
+  - ""Supply budget is for keeping the status quo; this budget is for improvements per area" - Shawn" - Dmitriy

 # Potpurri and Action Items
+- Power Racing Series Team (Kalina G)
+  - Is there interest?
+Heck yes.
+- Birthday party
+  - Can we afford an animatronic band?
+  - Other fun activities
+- Music Theory Workshop (Phil)
+  - Any interest?